 After a brief detour co-founding, building, and selling an online training company, I’ve expanded my training efforts with Savos Training Associates.
 I’m partnering with other former Agency analysts to provide my material to audiences around the country and, eventually, the world.

 Before coming to Virginia to work for the Agency, I spent my entire life in New England.
 I earned my BA in government at Dartmouth College and my PhD in political science from the Massachusetts Institute of Technology.

 I am passionate about teaching, coaching, and mentoring professionals and teams.
-During my 17 years in the public and private sectors, 10 of which I spent in the Central Intelligence Agency (CIA), I honed my skills in people, communication, presenting, analysis, and leadership.
+During my 17 years in the public and private sectors, 10 of which I spent in the CIA, I honed my skills in people, communication, presenting, analysis, and leadership.
 My career was never traditional.
 I had the pleasure of working in multiple disciplines, and the breadth of experiences I gained allows me to appreciate and reﬂect on the lessons I am committed to passing on to others.